 Come knit with us!
 If you don’t knit, come hang out with us anyway!
 Bring your embroidery, weaving, spinning, or other handwork.

-In honor of Sir Harald Brandarm, let there be music, stories, and poetry!
+In honor of Sir Harald Brandarm, our current Baron, let there be music, stories, and poetry!
 Immediately after the competition for baronial bard, Spot the Bardic Seadog will make an appearance, and the stage will be open to anyone who wishes to perform.
-A memorial poem for Mistress Minowara Kiritsubo will be read.
-A poem celebrating Sir Erwin Bloodaxe and Mistress Mary Isabel of Heatherstone will also be read.

 Make Checks Payable To: SCA-MD Inc., Barony of Dun Carraig